gaphor/gaphor/docs/service_oriented.md

 Which is called when a service needs to be cleaned up.

-Each service is allowed to define its own methods, as long as Service is implemented too.
+We allow each service to define its own methods, as long as the service is implemented too.

 Services should be defined as entry points in the `pyproject.toml` file.

-Typically a service does some work in the background.
-Service can also expose actions that can be invoked by users.
+Typically, a service does some work in the background.
+Services can also expose actions that can be invoked by users.
 For example, the _Ctrl-z_ key combo (undo) is implemented by the UndoManager service.

-A service can depend on another services.
-Dependencies are resolved during service initialization.
-To define a service dependency, just add it to the constructor by it's name defined in the entrypoint:
+A service can also depend on another services.
+Service initialization resolves these dependencies.
+To define a service dependency, just add it to the constructor by its name defined in the entry point:

     class MyService(Service):